stas-sultanov/media/articles/why-every-saas-company-needs-a-solutions-architect.md

 It needs one role whose job is to prevent the company from selling something it cannot safely deliver — and from building something it cannot afford to run.

 That role is the Solutions Architect.

 ---

-## Why can’t other roles do this?

-Common internal assumption across SaaS companies: “This can be handled by senior people working together.”

-In practice, this does not work.

-- **Senior developers** are deep in Software and typically are not deeply embedded in Business contract exposure and Infrastructure.

-- **Operations / infrastructure leads** are deep in Infrastructure and reliability, but are not negotiating Business promises and Domain rules at deal time.
-Their mandate is to prevent outages, not to shape commercial commitments.

-- **Product and delivery management** understand “what must be delivered by when,” but do not own the long-term technical cost of those promises nor the operational blast radius.

-Because of this fragmentation, companies often attempt “alignment meetings”: put engineering, ops, delivery, compliance, and finance in one room and aim for consensus.

-On paper, this appears healthy.
-In reality, it fails for a simple reason: no single person in that room is personally accountable for the final integrated balance across Business, Domain, Software, and Infrastructure.

-What emerges from a committee is a negotiated compromise.
-Everyone protects their own priority, and the final result is watered down.
-No one fully owns the consequences.

-What is required instead is a single coherent solution that works commercially, respects the domain, can actually be built in software, and can actually run in infrastructure — and someone who will take responsibility for that full shape.

-That is the job of the Solutions Architect.

----